cogent3/cogent3/doc/developer_notes.rst

 Adding to the documentation
 ---------------------------

-You can maximise the cogent user experience for yourself and others by contributing to the documentation.
-If you solve a problem that you think might prove useful to others then add it into the documentation.
-If you can think of ways to improve the existing documents let us know.
+You can maximise the cogent3 user experience for yourself and others by contributing to the documentation.
+If you solve a problem that you think might prove useful to others then fork, add it into the documentation and do a pull request.
+If you can think of ways to improve the existing documents let us know via a `ticket <https://bitbucket.org/pycogent3/cogent3/issues>`_.

 For guidance on adding documentation, look at any of the existing examples.
 The restructured text format is pretty easy to write (for overview see the Sphinx `rest overview`_).
 The conventions adopted by PyCogent3 are to use heading levels to be consistent with the Python.org standard (taken from `Sphinx headings`_).
 They are